Glossary

 Incomplete Credits

 Credits you did not complete during the scheduled term of instruction; grades indicate that they are incomplete, deferred, or extended (I, DF, or ET).
-These are referred to for financial aid purposes as “incomplete credits”.
-Incomplete credits are counted as assessed credits for financial aid purposes.
-See the relevant circumstances that may result in an incomplete grade in the Academic Programs catalog: http://reg.msu.edu/academicprograms/Text.asp?Section=112#s528
+These are referred to for financial aid purposes as “incomplete credits.”
+Incomplete credits are counted as unsuccessful attempted credits for the purpose of determining Satisfactory Academic Progress (SAP).

 Independent Student